whatwg/streams/README.md

 ### TeeStream

 A "tee stream" is a writable stream which, when written to, itself writes to multiple destinations.
-It aggregates backpressure and dispose signals from those destinations, propagating the appropriate aggregate signals backward.
+It aggregates backpressure and abort signals from those destinations, propagating the appropriate aggregate signals backward.

 ```js
 class TeeStream extends BaseWritableStream {